 A. Proposed Name of Branch

-The naming convention is in the format of ASALH Organizing XYZ Branch .
+The naming convention is in the format of ASALH Organizing XYZ Branch.
 Indicate if the branch is being named in honor of a symbolic/iconic figure, and identify that person and contribution made to warrant such honor.
 Living individuals cannot receive such honor.

-В. Area that the Branch will Serve
+B. Area that the Branch will Serve

-Defi Define the geographic area and community that the branch will serve.
+Define the geographic area and community that the branch will serve.

-De muletien

 C. Population

-1. What is the African American population of the proposed service area?

-2. What is the total population of the proposed service area?
+- 1. What is the African American population of the proposed service area? - 2.
+What is the total population of the proposed service area?

-D Mambara Interested in Forming a Drongh

 D. Members Interested in Forming a Branch

 List the members who will be working together to create the branch along with their contact information and affiliations.
 A minimum of 8 members in good standing is required as an Organizing Branch.

-Nan e Email Phone # Affiliation
+Name Email Phone # Affiliation

-E. Community Interest
+E. Community Interest ---- ----------- ----------

-Are there any community and/or institutional organizations interested in supporting engaging with the proposed branch?
-Please explain. g and/or
+Are there any community and/or institutional organizations interested in supporting and/or engaging with the proposed branch?
+Please explain.

 F. Membership

-Briefly describe how you will ensure that the membership level does not fall below as an Organizing Branch.
-8 members
+Briefly describe how you will ensure that the membership level does not fall below 8 members as an Organizing Branch.

 G. Leadership Roles

-Are there at least three (3) of the interested members listed above who are committee assuming leadership roles on an organizing committee to advance the branch to characteristic description.
+Are there at least three (3) of the interested members listed above who are committed to assuming leadership roles on an organizing committee to advance the branch to charter status?

 H. Additional Information

-Provide any additional information you believe would be helpful to our initial revie application. ew of your
+Provide any additional information you believe would be helpful to our initial review of your application.

-Your Information

-Name: Phone #:

-Address: Email address:

-Signature:

-Submit completed form to the Vice President for Membership at VPformembership @asalh.org
+: ldress: